Canisback/roleML/README.md

-You can also change the label output :
+You can also change the role format output :
 ```
-roleml.set_label_type("full")
+roleml.change_role_formatting("full")
 ```
  * clean (default)
 ```